ycm-core/ycmd/ycmd/tests/swift/testdata/iOS/Basic/README.md

 build of these files under xcodebuild, with the following manual changes:

 - replace the source root with __SRCROOT__
-- remove 10.3 version requirement to run on older Xcodes
+- remove 10.3 version requirement
+- strip out flags that pass missing build artifacts